LatitudeAdjustment/auth1/README.md

 ### Tutorial Used

-Thanks also to Nick Riebeek, "Experimenting with Code", for his excellent tutorial used to build this project.
+Special thanks also to Nick Riebeek, "Experimenting with Code", for his excellent tutorial used to build this project.

 [Phoenix Authentication with Phx.Gen.Auth - Part 1](https://experimentingwithcode.com/phoenix-authentication-with-phx-gen-auth-part-1/)